Near Niaux and Fontanet, Ariege.

 |1944||levelling work by the Germans destroys the access ramp, R. Robert makes an excavations to rescue the content of Vidal gallery (published in the Bulletin de la Société Préhistorique Française (B.S.P.F.), 1946).|

 |1950||M. Martel discovers a Magdalénian hiding-place in Vidal gallery.
 An engraved plate of a rear-axle of a horse was found.|

 |1950-53||excavations by R. Robert in the Vidal gallery (published in the Bulletin de la Société Préhistorique Ariégeoise (B.S.P.A.), 1953).|

 |1974||for the movie Le Passe-Montagne by Christian Bernadac a plane starts from inside the cave.|

 |1993-96||excavations by Michel Barbaza in the Vidal gallery (published in B.S.P.A, 1997).|

-The cave of Bédeilhac is located in the basin of Tarascon-sur-Ariège.
-It is a huge entrance portal made it a good shelter for humans during the middle and late Magdalénien.
+The Grotte de Bédeilhac (Cave of Bédeilhac) is located in the basin of Tarascon-sur-Ariège.
+Its a huge entrance portal made it a good shelter for humans during the middle and late Magdalenian.
 This is proven by two horizons with human remains, which were excavated in various locations in this cave.
 Dating was possible by the style of the discovered remains, and by the C14-dating.